wizzat/distribution/README.md

 The output is separated between STDOUT and STDERR so you can sort the resulting histogram by values.
-This is useful for time series or other cases where the keys you're searching on are in some natural order.
+This is useful for time series or other cases where the keys you're graphing are in some natural order.

 ```
 $ cat NotServingRegionException-DateHour.txt \